UBC-LFS/dairy-digital-signage/README.md

 ### Ordering Slides

 Slides are automatically organized alphanumerically in the slideshow folders.
-If you want to change the ordering, you should add 1a, 1b, 1c...
-2a, 2b ... etc. to the front of each file name.
+If you want to change the ordering, you should add 01, 02, 03...
+10, 11...
+20, 21, etc. to the front of each file name.
 If a view is given multiple folders to pull from, it will show all slides in the first folder first and then show all the slides in the second folder before looping.

+- When saving a PowerPoint file as a collection of pngs, they are automatically named Slide1, Slide2, Slide3...
+Slide10, Slide11.
+In order for the browser to order the images properly, you must add a 0 in front of each single digit slide number (i.e. Slide01, Slide02, etc.).
+If you do not add a 0, it will order them as Slide1, Slide10, Slide11...
+Slide 19, Slide2, Slide 20.

 ### Adding Views